clvrmktg/clvr/content/cookie-policy/_index.md

 ## Managing Your Cookie Preferences

 You can manage or disable cookies by adjusting your browser settings.
-Instructions vary by browser, so please refer to your browser’s help section.
+Instructions vary by browser, so please refer to your browser's help section.

 For more control over specific tracking tools:
 - [Opt out of Google Analytics](https://tools.google.com/dlpage/gaoptout)